remap/ndn-flow/application/unity/WWBlimp/README.md

 ### Using NDN in Unity

-The following installation was tested on Unity version 5.3.2.f1 Personal running on Mac OS X version 10.11.5.
+The following installation was tested on Unity version 5.3.2 and 5.4.1 Personal running on Mac OS X version 10.11.5.

+(Please do not use Unity 5.5.0 yet!)

 ### Dependencies